bsdimp/freebsd-git-docs/MFC.md

 be using git "merge commits" (created via `git merge`) in stable or releng branches.
-Instead, when this document refers to "merge commits", it means a commit originally made to `main` that is replicated to a stable branch, or a commit from a stable branch that is replicated to a releng branch with some varation of `git cherry-pick`.
+Instead, when this document refers to "merge commits", it means a commit originally made to `main` that is replicated or "landed" to a stable branch, or a commit from a stable branch that is replicated to a releng branch with some varation of `git cherry-pick`.

 ## Commit message standards

-### Marking Merges
+### Marking MFCs

-There are two main options for marking merges as distinct from direct
+There are two main options for marking MFCs as distinct from direct
 commits:

 1. One option that matches our existing practice (the wisdom of which